johnacogan67/tgm_firmware/README.md

 For future builds, you can use the 'Build' action in the nRF Connect pane.
 Debugging (make sure to select Optimization level 'Optimize for debugging -Og')) and Flashing a device can also be done through here

+### Streaming PPG data

+The device will stream PPG data (Red and IR) with each Bluetooth package containing CONFIG_PPG_SAMPLES_PER_FRAME (to be set in the application prj.conf file)

+### Tuning the PPG sensor parameters

+Currently the TGM service supports modifying the MAXM86161 registers on the go to allow for easy tuning of the parameters.
+To modify a PPG sensor register, write 2 bytes to the last characteristic (3a0ff008-...), the first one indicating which register to modify and the second one containing the value you want to write to the register.

+Example:

+- To modify the strength of the IR LED, write 0x24hh with hh the value of the register (in hex)
+- To modify the strength of the Red LED, write 0x25hh with hh the value of the register (in hex)